 Please book your child’s baptism with our Administrator who will confirm available dates, and book the baptism for you.

 Before the baptism service, our administrator will take from you the necessary details we need to prepare for the baptism and will send you some information regarding baptisms for both you as parents and the Godparents to read, as well as confirming the date, time and place of the baptism.

 Please note when choosing your child’s Godparents, that the Godparents must themselves have been baptised, and be willing to help raise your child in the Christian faith.

 You, and the Godparents if possible, will need to meet with the Team Rector who will prepare you for the baptism, explaining its significance, and what will happen during the service.

 At the Baptism service, you and the Godparents will promise to do your best to raise your child to follow Jesus as part of the wider Christian family, and will declare your own Christian faith.
-(If you are concerned about making these promises at this time, a Thanksgiving service may be more appropriate, and you may wish to discuss this with the Team Rector.)
+(If you are concerned about making these promises at this time, a Thanksgiving service may be more appropriate, and you may wish to discuss this with the Priest.)

-The Team Rector will then make the sign of the cross on your child’s forehead.
+The Priest will then make the sign of the cross on your child’s forehead.
 This is the sign of Christ.